MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, allows for the selection of more than one site-selectable element at a time when the user holds down the SHIFT or CTRL keys.
+ If TRUE, allows for the selection of more than one site-selectable element at a time when the user holds down the SHIFT or CTRL keys.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.